Subject · Film and Media

 • What's the difference between Film Studies and Media Studies? +

-Film Studies focuses specifically on cinema as an art form — set films, film history, genre, mise-en-scène, narrative structure, directorial style, theoretical frameworks specific to cinema.
-Media Studies is broader — covering TV, magazines, newspapers, advertising, music videos, video games, social media, alongside film.
+Film Studies focuses specifically on cinema as an art form: set films, film history, genre, mise-en-scène, narrative structure, directorial style, and theoretical frameworks specific to cinema.
+Media Studies is broader, covering TV, magazines, newspapers, advertising, music videos, video games, and social media, alongside film.
 Both subjects share theoretical frameworks (Media language, Representation, Audience, Industries) but apply them to different sets of products.
 A student passionate about cinema specifically chooses Film Studies; one interested in mass media broadly chooses Media Studies.

 • Why does Eduqas dominate? +

-• How is Film Studies / Media Studies assessed? +
+• How is Film Studies and Media Studies assessed? +

-Two written exams covering: set films / set products, theoretical framework application, contextual / industrial knowledge.
-Plus coursework — typically a production component (creating a short film, magazine, music video, web-promo campaign) accompanied by a written critical analysis (statement of intent + reflective evaluation).
-Coursework counts ~30-40% of the grade.
+Two written exams covering set films and set products, theoretical framework application, and contextual and industrial knowledge.
+Plus coursework: typically a production component (creating a short film, magazine, music video, or web-promo campaign) accompanied by a written critical analysis (statement of intent plus reflective evaluation).
+Coursework counts around 30-40% of the grade.

 • What does theory application involve? +